-Bitcoins and ilk have thriving communities of tin-foil-hat-wearin’ and Ponzi-scheme types.
-I run a one-person campaign to call them cryptsters but it is not catching on.
+Bitcoins and ilk have thriving communities of tin-foil-hat-wearin’ and Ponzi-scheme types, and also some actual business models.
+I run a one-person campaign to call enthusiasts for this tech cryptsters but it is not catching on.
 Or crypsters?
 Is that any easier?

-However, my exchange rate when buying cryptocurrency in Australia has been terrible of late; I’m no longer sure these are a great idea.
-I ended up paying 8% on my last transfer after all the fees were deducted, which is worse than bank rates.
+Practically they have well known deficiencies.
+For example, my exchange rate when buying cryptocurrency in Australia was terrible; I ended up paying about 8% on my last transfer after all the fees were deducted, which is worse than bank rates.
 My plain credit card came out better.

 How to convert cryptocurrency to/from cash (or fiat currency as one must learn to call it when talking to a cryptster):

 - FTX (referral link for small discount) offers the most interesting markets.

 - bitstamp (referral link) is the one I have used most.
 It is smooth, but expensive to deposit from Australia, only accepting SEPA and not the cheapest at 0.5% transaction fee.